a5jiao/stockify/README.md

 ## Project Overview

-We start by gathering historical stock data of the selected ticker from January 1, 2012 (or the latest date), up to the current date.
+We start by gathering historical stock data of Alphabet Inc. from January 1, 2012 to March 25, 2024.
 Utilizing the `yfinance` library, we download this extensive dataset, which serves as the foundation for our predictive modeling.

 We then move on to exploring the data, particularly focusing on the 'Close' price, which is our target variable.
 To gain deeper insights and identify potential trends, we calculate and visualize the moving averages over 100 and 200 days.